Honorable mention finalists

 To protect the fabric from UV we suggest using natural dyes “indigo” and “turmeric”.
 The gradient on the fabric is supposed to be upward from light to dark, which, along with shades from neighboring pyramids, will also help regulate solar energy.
 Like cotton, which is actively grown in Chihuahua, Coahuila, Durango, and other northern states, the proposed natural dyes have a long and extensive history of use in Mexico.
 The frame of the modules can be made from rented scaffolding or purchased metal profiles.

-Water catchment and climate control
+Water collection and climate control

-It is envisioned that the pavilion could be used all-season, and rainwater could be collected in tanks located in wooden benches to be used later as water mist to moisturize fabrics and regulate the microclimate.
+It is assumed that the pavilion could be used all-season, and rainwater could be collected in tanks located in wooden benches to be used later as water mist to moisturize fabrics and regulate the microclimate.
 Outside the rainy season, tanks can be filled by city services or connected to water mains.
 With fine dispersion, water consumption is quite economical.

 Dynamics and interactivity